MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/go-live/performance-optimize-images.md

 ## Validate

-Use one or more of the following options to validate that image use has been optimized.
+Use the following method to validate that image use has been optimized.

 - **Description or Purpose**: Verify page performance.
 - **Steps to Run**:  Run performance tests before and after optimizing your images.